 Luxury (US$150 and up)

 - The Mont – If you are still wondering where to stay in Dublin with your family, this hotel might be a perfect choice for luxury travelers!
-This gorgeous 4-star property has a very central location; the rooms have a modern decor and even an on-site Irish sports bar and wood fire pizza restaurant, how awesome is that?
+This gorgeous 4-star property is just in between Merrion Square Park and Trinity College, and just 2min from the National Gallery; the rooms have a modern decor and even an on-site Irish sports bar and a wood fire pizza restaurant.

 Middle-priced (US$100 – US$150)